 Summary

-I am an MRC Investigator (Programme Leader Track) working on the development and implementation of adaptive and Bayesian designs in clinical trials.
+I am a Group Leader working on the development and implementation of adaptive and Bayesian designs in clinical trials.

 Currently, I actively work on the following topics: